Resources for Parents

 Applying for the Adoption Assistance Reimbursement

-To apply for reimbursement, students must submit an application form, paperwork that demonstrates that a legal adoption has been finalized, and acceptable documentation of eligible expenses (i.e., original itemized bills accompanied by receipts or canceled checks) to the GSAS Business Office in 109 Low Library.
+To apply for reimbursement, students must submit an application form, paperwork that demonstrates that a legal adoption has been finalized, and acceptable documentation of eligible expenses (i.e., original itemized bills accompanied by receipts or canceled checks) to [email protected].
 Students must apply for reimbursement within six months of the date an adoption becomes final, or they will not be eligible for the reimbursement.

-Students who enroll in the Columbia Student Medical Insurance Plan may also choose to purchase the optional insurance for eligible dependents.
-Funding-eligible doctoral students in the Arts and Sciences who choose to enroll their dependents in the Dependent Plan are entitled to a GSAS fellowship that covers the full cost of the 90-level Dependent Plan.
+Students who enroll in the Columbia Student Health Insurance Plan may also choose to purchase the optional insurance for eligible dependents.
+Doctoral students in the Arts and Sciences in their guaranteed funding years, or who are on fully-funded appointments beyond their funded years who choose to insure their dependents through the Columbia Student Health Insurance Plan are entitled to a GSAS fellowship that covers the full cost of the dependent plan.
 The GSAS Office of Financial Aid will apply the fellowship to eligible student accounts shortly after the end of the enrollment period.
 Click here for details.